Choline: Chemistry

-Choline has historically been produced from natural sources, such as via hydrolysis of lecithin.
+Choline has historically been produced from natural sources, such as via the hydrolysis of lecithin.

 Choline as a nutrient

 Choline is widespread in living beings.
 In most animals, choline phospholipids are necessary components in cell membranes, in the membranes of cell organelles, and in very low-density lipoproteins.

 Choline is an essential nutrient for humans and many other animals.
 Humans are capable of some de novo synthesis of choline but require additional choline in the diet to maintain health.
 Dietary requirements can be met by choline by itself or in the form of choline phospholipids, such as phosphatidylcholine.
 Choline is not formally classified as a vitamin despite being an essential nutrient with an amino acid–like structure and metabolism.

 Choline is required to produce acetylcholine – a neurotransmitter – and S-adenosylmethionine (SAM), a universal methyl donor.
 Upon methylation SAM is transformed into S-adenosyl homocysteine.

 Symptomatic choline deficiency causes non-alcoholic fatty liver disease and muscle damage.
 Excessive consumption of choline (greater than 7.5 grams per day) can cause low blood pressure, sweating, diarrhea, and fish-like body smell due to trimethylamine, which forms in the metabolism of choline.
-Rich dietary sources of choline and choline phospholipids include organ meats, egg yolks, dairy products, peanuts, certain beans, nuts and seeds.
-Vegetables with pasta and rice also contribute to choline intake in the American diet.
+Rich dietary sources of choline and choline phospholipids include liver, egg yolks, dairy products, peanuts, certain beans, nuts and seeds.